alphagov/specialist-publisher/docs/create-a-new-specialist-document-type.md

-# Creating a new specialist document format
+# Create a new specialist document format

 To create a new specialist document you will have to make changes to this application, [govuk-content-schemas][govuk-content-schemas] and